Fire affected parks

 For the latest information on fires, visit www.emergency.vic.gov.au

 For the latest information on road closures, visit traffic.vicroads.vic.gov.au

 Alpine National Park

-The majority of the Alpine National Park remains closed, but some areas are re-opening.
+Some areas of the Alpine National Park remain closed due to fire damage.
 Check the information below for details.

 The following tracks and visitor areas within the Mansfield section of the Alpine National Park are closed: